 FAMILIES, WOMEN, CHILDREN, & VICTIMS

-We would work to ensure access to emergency shelters without barriers for families, unaccompanied youth, and women and also create more drop-in centers for unsheltered homeless individuals.
+We will work to create more drop-in centers for unsheltered homeless individuals.
+We will work to ensure access to emergency shelters without barriers for families, unaccompanied youth, and women.

 HEALTHCARE FOR THE HOMELESS